WalletWasabi/WasabiDoc/docs/FAQ/FAQ-UseWasabi.md

 :::details
 ### Where can I find my address and the corresponding QR code?

-You can see the address and its QR code when you create it through `Receive` tab.
+You can see the address and its QR code when you create it through the `Receive` dialog.
 To save the png file of the QR code, hover your mouse over the QR code and click `Save` button that appears to the right side.

 ![Wasabi Wallet address' QR code](/ReceiveAddress.png "Wasabi Wallet address' QR code")